 You also need the following ingredients:

 - Cream Cheese: I don’t use it in my key lime pie recipe, but I wanted today’s filling to lean a little more towards key lime cheesecake.
-The flavor is subtle—we’re only using 4 ounces of cream cheese in the filling (1/2 of a block), and that small amount manages to produce the creamiest key lime pie bars in the world.
+The flavor is subtle—we’re only using 4 ounces of cream cheese in the filling (1/2 of a brick), and that small amount manages to produce the creamiest key lime pie bars in the world.
 Avoid the fat-free kind.

 - Egg Yolks: Egg yolks stabilize and set up the key lime filling.